Physical Channels

 - Returns:

-.
-This value can be used directly to access REs at the specified locations.
-(See the above example)- Return type:
+grid.
+This value can be used directly to access the REs at the specified locations. (see example above)- Return type:

 3-tuple